 - Attending school full-time

-Only 20,000 students each year, or roughly 0.3 percent of all students, will receive a full-tutition scholarship that will cover all their costs.
-Regardless if you are the star of their football team or the valedictorian, the likelihood that you will receive a scholarship covering the entire cost of tuition is low.
+Only 20,000 students each year, or roughly 0.3 percent of all students, will receive a full-tuition scholarship that will cover all their costs.
+Regardless if you are the star of the football team or the esteemed valedictorian, the likelihood that you will receive a scholarship covering the entire cost of tuition is low.

 Types of Scholarships